Return of the Pride: Background and recording

 Return of the Pride is the first original White Lion studio album since their 1991 album Mane Attraction and is the only studio album with the new-line up which still features original lead singer Mike Tramp.
 The album is a sequel to the band's 1987 album Pride.

-Following the release of the compilation album The Best of White Lion, the band was mostly known as Tramp's White Lion or White Lion 2 due to legal reasons with former members but is now once again simply known as White Lion.
+Following the release of the compilation album The Best of White Lion, the band was mostly known as Tramp's White Lion or White Lion 2 for legal reasons with former members but is now once again simply known as White Lion.

+Following the release of Return of the Pride, Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.

+In 2009 Tramp released the album The Rock 'N' Roll Circuz which was initially intended to be the next new White Lion album but a new solo band was formed instead.

 Tour

 The band did a world tour to support the album.
-The tour began April 17 in Las Vegas and April 18 in Los Angeles at the House of Blues with RATT.
-The tour continued through Mexico and South America, and then in Europe on June 8th at Sin City in Wales followed by cities such as London, Paris, Oslo, Madrid, Barcelona, and Bologna, ending in Copenhagen on August 16th.
+The tour began April 17 in Las Vegas and April 18 in Los Angeles at the House of Blues with Ratt.
+The tour continued through Mexico and South America, and then in Europe on June 8 at Sin City in Wales followed by cities such as London, Paris, Oslo, Madrid, Barcelona, and Bologna, ending in Copenhagen on August 16.
 White Lion also toured India and played to 42,000 at Shillong, Meghalaya, and a 30,000 plus crowd at the Dimapur stadium in Nagaland.
 The band was invited to India by the head of the Tripura Royal Family Maharaja Kirit Pradyot Deb Burman.